 For a spice that has a history going back over 4,000 years, you would think that there wouldn’t be much controversy or confusion.
 Au contraire.
-The pros and cons of cinnamon have made headlines for several years now.
+Cinnamon offers health benefits, to be sure, but the pros and cons of cinnamon have made headlines for several years now.

 You might have encountered two completely contradictory stories that ran on NPR:

 “When Is Cinnamon Spice Not So Nice?
 The Great Danish Debate”

 “Cinnamon Can Help Lower Blood Sugar, But One Variety May Be Best”

 Part of the confusion on the pros and cons of cinnamon involves what is and is not “true” cinnamon.
 Cinnamomum zeylanicum, also known as Cinnamomum verum, is native to Ceylon (Sri Lanka).
 China and Southeast Asia are the home of Cinnamomum cassia, a related species that has an equally long history.
 Ancient Egyptians included both forms of cinnamon in their embalming formula for mummifying pharaohs because of the spices’ lovely aroma and preserving powers.
 The Bible refers to both cinnamon and cassia, which were used for aroma and flavor.
 Both types are derived from the bark of trees.